 Relative population numbers (RPNs) have been estimated from the GOA longline survey for the years 1982-2003 (Figure 4, Courtney et al. 2006).
 This index shows the RPN for Pacific sleeper shark increasing from 1994-2001, then declining through the remainder of the time series.
 The spiny dogfish index is more variable and shows peaks in 1993 and 1998, otherwise the index was relatively low.
-Analysis of data from the years 2004-2008 is underway.
+Analysis of data from the years 2004-2009 is underway using the methods in Courtney and Sigler, 2007.
+Further, similar methods are being used to calculate RPNs from the IPHC survey data.
+Results will be presented in next years SAFE.